-Requirement Method of inspection Reason for failure Any additional operations/work lamp Visual inspection and operation.
-Insecure or damaged component. and its switch: Lamp or switch: are secure not functioning, or are in good condition not suitably marked • function are marked ExM (or better) if mounted inside a cabinet containing loading/discharge equipment are marked ExN (or better) if within 0.5 metres of a loading/vapour adaptor, breather device or safety relief valves are marked IP 65 if more than 0.5 metres and less than 1 metre from a loading/vapour adaptor, breather device or safety relief valves Note : see 'Electrical Zone Summary' for further information.
+Requirement Method of inspection Reason for failure Any additional operations/work lamp and its switch: Visual inspection and operation.
+Insecure or damaged component.
+Lamp or switch: are secureare in good condition The existing ExM shall be replaced by EX Mb (or better) not functioning, ornot suitably marked function are marked Ex mb (or better) if mounted inside a cabinet containing loading/discharge equipment ( Note: Ex Mc is insufficient as it is only rated for Zone 2).
+The existing ExN is incorrect (according to ADR 9.7.8.2) shall be replaced by are marked Ex mb (or better) if within 0.5 metres of a loading/ vapour adaptor, breather device or safety relief valves EX Mb (or better) ( Note: Ex N is insufficient as it is only rated for Zone 2) are marked IP 65 if more than 0.5 metres and less than 1 metre from a loading/vapour adaptor, breather device or safety relief valves Note : see 'Electrical Zone Summary' for further information.